Papal residential school apology should happen in Saskatchewan according to FSIN | Globalnews.ca

 Papal residential school apology should happen in Saskatchewan according to FSIN

-On Monday, Justin Trudeau met with Pope Francis in Vatican City and expressed that an apology from the pontiff would aid in the process of reconciliation with Canada’s indigenous peoples.
+On Monday, Justin Trudeau met with the Pope in Vatican City and expressed that an apology from the pontiff would aid in the process of reconciliation with Canada’s indigenous peoples.

 READ MORE: FSIN invites Pope to Saskatchewan to apologize for residential schools